michael-m-rosenthal/CPPSPICE/README.md

 ### Build CSPICE

-We will need to build the cspice static libraries from before we can link them.
+We will need to build the cspice static libraries before we can link them.
 To do that you will need c-shell and the build essentials installed as I mentioned earlier.
 If you have c-shell and gcc installed, then you should be able to the run the `./makall.csh` script from within the `cspice` directory after you give it execute permission.